 - the SVB office at the embassy in Ankara, Madrid (information in Dutch), Paramaribo (information in Dutch) or Rabat (information in Duch).
 You can also contact these offices if you or your partner is not a Dutch national.

-Due to the corona virus, the possibilities to apply for this declaration at an embassy or consulate are limited.
-Please check the online appointment system to see if it is possible to make an appointment.
-If no times are available, it is not yet possible to submit an application at the embassy or consulate.
+Due to the COVID-19 pandemic, it may not be possible to have an embassy or consulate-general sign a proof of life certificate/declaration, or certain restrictions may apply.
+Check the online appointment system to see whether it is possible to make an appointment.
+If no appointments are available, it means it is not possible to visit the embassy or consulate-general.